When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: Background

 \subsection{Large Language Models}

 Large language models (LLMs) have demonstrated strong generalization and semantic understanding capabilities in natural language processing, code generation, automatic question answering, reasoning planning, and other tasks~\cite{naveed2023comprehensive}.
-Current mainstream LLMs (such as the GPT series, Claude, etc.) are based on the Transformer architecture.
+Current mainstream LLMs (such as the ChatGPT~\cite{schulman2022chatgpt}, Claude~\cite{anthropic2024claude35}) are based on the Transformer architecture~\cite{abadi2015tensorflow}.
 They can extract deep semantics from natural language, perform logical reasoning, and model tasks.
-Furthermore, LLMs have gradually acquired multimodal input processing capabilities, showing broad prospects for integration with embedded systems in the fields of visual language understanding, robot control, and task planning.
+Furthermore, LLMs have acquired multimodal capabilities, showing broad prospects for integration with embedded systems in visual language understanding, robot control, and task planning.